jerrodq2/freelancing-website-practice-project/info/main_npm_modules.md

 ## Node Modules
-Below are the individual npm modules/packages I have installed in the project, short description about them, why I have them, and how I use them
+Below are the individual npm modules/packages I have installed in the top project directory (those used by express), short description about them, why I have them, and how I use them

 * **dotenv** - A zero-dependency module that loads environment variables from a .env file into process.env.
 	* Name: "dotenv": "^5.0.1"